JetBrains/teamcity-documentation/topics/working-with-build-results.md

 * If there have been merges between the branches of the repository, the graph displays them.
 To collapse a bar, navigate to its darker area and click it to hide history of merges.
 The dotted line will indicate that the bar is expandable.
 * If your VCS root has subrepositories (marked S in the list of changes), navigate to a node in the parent to see which commits in subrepositories are referenced by this revision in the parent.

 You can select to view the modified files by checking the __Show files__ box.
-Clicking a file name opens the diff viewer.
+Clicking a filename opens the diff viewer.

 ## All Tests